yashgupta17402/Bruteforce/README.md

 https://youtu.be/BlAvIPSyD9E

 # Future Work
-The future work will include refining the design and including the six braille pins in a wearable form to make a single device for studying shapes and text in a single device.
-We plan to make a smart whiteboard for teacher to draw the shapes and write words.
-Also future work will include coming up with better Machine Learning Models to convert written text to braile formats.
+Our future work will focus on several key areas to refine and expand the current project.
+These include:

+##1.
+Refinement of Design:
+We aim to enhance the current design to incorporate six Braille pins within a wearable device.
+This integration will enable users to study both shapes and text through a single, convenient device.
+By making the device wearable, it will be more accessible and user-friendly, providing a seamless experience for users, especially those with visual impairments.

+##2.
+Development of a Smart Whiteboard:
+We plan to develop a smart whiteboard that will enable teachers to draw shapes and write words, which will then be converted into Braille in real-time.
+This innovation will facilitate interactive learning environments, making it easier for visually impaired students to follow along with lessons and engage with the material being taught.
+The smart whiteboard will utilize advanced sensors and software to capture and translate written content accurately.

+##3.
+Enhancement of Machine Learning Models:
+Future work will also focus on developing more sophisticated Machine Learning models to improve the accuracy and efficiency of converting written text into Braille formats.
+By leveraging advanced algorithms and larger datasets, we aim to create models that can better understand and translate a wider variety of handwriting styles and printed fonts into Braille.
+This will ensure that the system can handle diverse inputs and provide reliable Braille outputs for users.

+##5.
+Integration with Other Assistive Technologies:
+To enhance the overall learning experience, we plan to integrate our device with other assistive technologies, such as screen readers and tactile graphics displays.
+This will create a more comprehensive educational toolkit for visually impaired users, allowing them to access a wider range of learning materials and resources.

+##6.
+Scalability and Cost-Effectiveness:
+Finally, we will explore ways to make the device scalable and cost-effective, aiming to make it widely accessible to educational institutions and individuals.
+This will involve optimizing the production process and exploring funding opportunities to support the widespread adoption of the technology.